927 Roper Street

 Photo and file links may include current photos, pre-conversion photos, floor plans, video, and supporting documentation.
 Buyer should independently verify all property information during due diligence.

-Ask a Deal Question →Financial figures are provided for informational purposes only and are based on seller-provided records, platform data, and stated assumptions.
+Financial figures are provided for informational purposes only and are based on seller-provided records, platform data, and stated assumptions.
 Buyer should independently verify all income, expenses, occupancy, financing terms, zoning, use, lease assignments, platform requirements, and operating conditions before closing.
 Seller and broker make no guarantee of future income, occupancy, cash flow, financing approval, lease transferability, platform approval, or investment performance.